MalinduLiyanage/Pustaka_App_v1.0/README.md

 2024.05.07

 ### Known Issues
-1. No method to check for Internet connectivity for loading initial book thumbs
+1. No method to check for Internet connectivity for loading initial book thumbs.

+### If there is an Exporting issue
+When you download this project and working with Android Studio, sometimes it may say JDK compilation errors.<br>
+In that case, Close the project, Go to the project directory and delete .gradle directory and .idea directory, get back and re-open the project using the IDE.
+Also try to open the project as a Trusted Project, if you prefer.

 ### About
-This app is a development assignment for Mabile App development course Faculty of Applied Sciences
+This app is a development assignment for Mabile App development course.
+Faculty of Applied Sciences,
-Rajarata University of Sri Lanka
+Rajarata University of Sri Lanka.